bleakcon/yugioh/card-data/README.md

 1 against Ultra Rare ``rarity`` value.

 ### Why is a card missing?
-If you see a card or set missing please raise an issue, as of the time writing this there are a few manual steps to kicking off the service that collates this data, so if you are seeing a missing set it is likely I have just not had time to run it or I have somehow missed a date for a sets release.
+If you see a card or set missing please raise an issue, as of the time of writing this there are a few manual steps to kicking off the service that collates this data, so if you are seeing a missing set it is likely I have just not had time to run it or I have somehow missed a date for a sets release.